chief community officer

-Blair Taylor joined Starbucks in July 2012 as Starbucks first chief community officer.
-In February 2013, his role was expanded to include leadership of Starbucks Global Partner (Human) Resources organization.
-As chief community officer and executive vice president, Partner Resources, Blair brings a passion for helping communities thrive around the globe and serving Starbucks more than 120,000 partners (employees) worldwide.
-He is responsible for the company’s culture, community, government relations, diversity, and global responsibility efforts.
+Blair Taylor joined Starbucks in July 2012 as Starbucks chief community officer.
+In this role, he leads Starbucks efforts to help communities thrive through the company’s community, government relations, diversity, and global responsibility efforts.
 He also serves as a member of the Starbucks Foundation Board of Directors.

 Prior to joining Starbucks, Blair served as President and CEO of the Los Angeles Urban League.
 He is credited with transforming the agency through innovative nation-leading community engagement programs, such as Neighborhoods@Work™, a holistic community reform model.